T206: Honus Wagner card

-The T206 Wagner is the most valuable baseball card in existence, and even damaged examples are valued at $100,000 or more.
-This is in part because of Wagner's place among baseball's immortals, as he was an original Hall of Fame inductee.
-More importantly, it is one of the scarcest cards from the most prominent of all vintage card sets.
+The T206 Wagner is considered one of the most valuable baseball cards in existence, and even damaged examples are valued at $100,000 or more.
+This is in part because of Wagner's status as an original Hall of Fame inductee.
+It is one of the scarcest cards from the T206 set.
 It is estimated that fewer than 50 copies of this card made it into circulation.

 Rarity

 While the American Tobacco Trust, over three years and sixteen brands of cigarettes, distributed "tens or hundreds of thousands" of T206 cards for any given player, it is estimated that only between 50 and 200 Wagner cards were ever distributed to the public, and fewer still have survived to the present day.
 Several theories exist as to why the card is so rare.
 One theory is that the printing plate used to create Wagner's card broke early on in the production process, but Wagner was a major star at the time and new plates would almost certainly have been created.
 Another theory is that there was a copyright dispute between the American Tobacco Company and the artist who created the Wagner lithograph.

 The most commonly accepted theory is that the card was pulled from production because Wagner himself objected to the production of the card, but his motivation is unclear.
 Reports at the time indicated Wagner did not wish to associate himself with cigarettes, possibly because he did not want to encourage children to smoke.
 However, some collectors and historians have pointed out that Wagner, a user of chewing tobacco, allowed his image to appear on cigar boxes and other tobacco-related products prior to 1909 and may have objected to the card simply because he wanted more financial compensation for the use of his image.